Doctors Without Borders on Syria’s civil war, 10 years on

-Category: World Hits: 1Ten years on from the outbreak of the civil war in Syria, around half the population remains displaced – either abroad or within the country itself.
+Category: World Hits: 3Ten years on from the outbreak of the civil war in Syria, around half the population remains displaced – either abroad or within the country itself.
 The situation remains dire for many people – living either in camps or below the poverty line, often relying on charity for their survival.
 We spoke to Mego Terzian, head of Médecins Sans Frontiers, or Doctors Without Borders, here in France.

 Read more https://www.france24.com/en/tv-shows/perspective/20210315-doctors-without-borders-on-syria-s-civil-war-10-years-on